innerdaze/Object._watch/README.md

 If your browser supports Object.defineProperty (it definitely should) then you can have Object.watch too =]

-Will not work in IE8.
+Will not work in IE8 or lower.

 ##How to Use